shreystechtips/pythonbytes/projects/README.md

 ### Project: Whale calls

-**You study whales and their calls and you would like to try and talk to them.**
+**You study whales and their calls... perhaps you would like to try and talk to them.**

+I work with oceanographers who operate a grand observatory that sprawls across hundreds of miles along the floor of the Pacific ocean.
+They record underwater sounds for years at a time.
+Sometimes certain whales sing songs that are recorded by the scientists' microphones.
+In this project you will learn to listen to, create pictures of, and identify whale calls.

 ![humpback whale spectrogram](https://github.com/robfatland/pythonbytes/blob/master/projects/whales/humpback_spectrogram.png "whale call")

 [More on whale calls here](https://github.com/robfatland/pythonbytes/tree/master/projects/whales#pythonbytes-project-in-depth)